Why do I need a Flood Risk Assessment in a Flood Zone 1?

+Areas classified as Flood Zone 1 are those that have less than a 0.1% chance of flooding.
 A Flood Risk Assessment is mandatory for sites of 1 hectare or greater in Flood Zone 1.There are also sites which are less than 1 hectare within Flood Zone 1 which need a Flood Risk Assessment, including sites which have critical drainage problems, as notified to the local planning authority by the Environment Agency.
-Critical Drainage Areas (CDA) are specific areas within Flood Zone 1 where man made drainage infrastructure has been identified as at critical risk of failure, resulting in runoff causing problems downstream, and not necessarily an area where flooding problems may occur.
+Critical Drainage Areas (CDA) are specific areas within Flood Zone 1 where man-made drainage infrastructure has been identified as at critical risk of failure, resulting in runoff causing problems downstream.
+Flood Risk Assessments are not necessarily just an area where flooding problems may occur.

-You may also need to do a Flood Risk Assessment in Flood Zone 1, if your development could be subject to other sources of flooding (for example surface water drains or reservoirs) or a change of use in development type to a more vulnerable class, such as commercial to residential.
+You may also need to do a Flood Risk Assessment in Flood Zone 1, if your development could be subject to other sources of flooding (for example surface water drains or reservoirs) or a change of use in development type to a more vulnerable class, such as commercial to residential, could also lead to a Flood Risk Assessment being required.

 What if my Site is wholly or partially within a Flood Zone 2 or 3?